A NEW ICON

 The design of 1979 Mission Street creates a recognizable community focal point.
 It will be an enhanced meeting place, social and transportation hub for the community and neighborhood, and strengthen Mission Street as a vital neighborhood retail corridor.

 No housing exists on site today, so no residents will be displaced.
-The project proposes 290 new apartments and 41 affordable for-sale workforce homes, ranging from studios to 4-bedrooms -- which do not exist on the site today.
-Proceeds from the 41 affordable for-sale workforce homes would provide for 49 additional affordable rental units off site.
+The project proposes 285 new apartments and 46 affordable homes, ranging from studios to 4-bedrooms -- which do not exist on the site today.
+The 46 affordable homes would be located in a building which would be dedicated to the City of San Francisco.
+These 46 affordable homes would be targeted toward participants of the SRO Family and Moving On voucher programs.
+Income generated from the 46 affordable homes would provide rental subsidies for an additional 159 Mission District Households.
 The retail spaces will be welcoming and open to spark pedestrian interest and interaction while providing a safe, engaging BART plaza.
 The community will also benefit from the sidewalk and street improvements along Mission, 16th, and Capp Streets which are proposed as part of the project.

 We value community input and participation.
 It is a priority to work with our neighbors and the community as we continue on building and public realm enhancement designs.
 By working together, 1979 Mission Street can provide the most benefits to the community.